jhalterman/concurrentunit/README.md

 ### Alternatively

-As a more consise alternative to using the `Waiter` class directly, you can extend the `ConcurrentTestCase` convenience class:
+As a more concise alternative to using the `Waiter` class, you can extend the `ConcurrentTestCase`:

 ```java
 class SomeTest extends ConcurrentTestCase {